Statement by Greg Bohl

 Challenging the Status Quo

-In 2023, I founded BankruptcyUSA, a legal technology company that enables ordinary Americans to file bankruptcy without an attorney.
+In 2022, I founded BankruptcyUSA, a legal technology company that enables ordinary Americans to file bankruptcy without an attorney.
 The platform provides online software that helps individuals complete the same official forms used in every U.S. bankruptcy court.
 The software has the potential to disrupt the bankruptcy attorney monopoly in the United States—and the traditional legal establishment isn’t happy about it.

 My competitors—roughly 10,000 bankruptcy lawyers nationwide—claim that my software could “harm consumers.”
 What truly bothers them, however, is that it competes with their $1,500–$3,500 fees for Chapter 7 cases.

+Previously, government attorneys filed enforcement actions against me around the country to stop the sale of my software.
 None of this is new.
 State bar associations and other attorney groups have a long history of attacking non-lawyer "self-help" services.
 In Florida Bar v.
-Brumbaugh (1978), the Florida Supreme Court held that non-lawyers may provide legal forms and instructions.
+Brumbaugh (1978), the Florida Supreme Court discussed various federal constitutional cases from several states and concluded that non-lawyers may sell legal forms and instructions.
 The Court noted that libraries everywhere are filled with legal self-help books written by people not licensed to practice law in all—or any—jurisdictions.

 Texas tried to ban self-help legal books in the 1990s, including Nolo Press titles, until the legislature stepped in and passed HR 1507 protecting books and websites that include a clear disclaimer.
 A federal judge briefly banned the software “Quicken Family Lawyer” in 1999, but after national backlash, Texas again amended its laws to exempt software and publications with proper disclaimers.
 Other states followed.